raspberrypilearning/turtle-tracker/en/step_1.md

 ### Hardware

 + A computer or tablet capable of running Scratch 3.
-+ Storage for files that can be imported and exported to Scratch (such as a shared drive on a network or a USB drive)
++ Ideally, ability to download files to local or shared storage (such as a Downloads directory)

 ### Software